Regular n-gon calculator

-This tool calculates the basic geometric properties of a regular convex n-gon, that is a polygon having n sides and n vertices.
-Regular polygons are equilateral (all sides equal).
-The tool can calculate the properties of any convex n-gon, given the length of its sides, or the inradius or the circumradius.
+This tool calculates the basic geometric properties of a regular n-gon, that is a polygon having n sides and n vertices.
+Regular polygons are equilateral (all sides equal) and also equiangular (all interior angles equal).
+The tool can calculate the properties of any regular n-gon, given either the edge length, the inradius, the circumradius, the area, the height or the width.
 Enter below the shape dimensions.
 The calculated results will have the same units as your input.
-Please use consistent units for any input.
+Please use consistent units for all input.

 Side α =